What is the Government?

-Central bank interest rates also affect the value of a country’s currency relative to other currencies.
+However, higher interest rates may boost the economy by attracting foreign investors from countries with lower interest rates.
+Central bank interest rates affect the value of a country’s currency relative to other currencies.
 For example, if deposit accounts in US dollars are earning 3% interest while British banks are only offering 2% interest, it becomes more attractive for investors to hold US dollars rather than British pounds.

 Low corporate tax rates attract businesses to commence operations in a country.
 Whatever the corporate tax rate and tax policies, businesses must adjust to them.
 If, for example, the tax authority lowers the amount of money that can be deducted for business travel, businesses are likely to restructure their operations to spend less on travel.

 Government Oversight of Financial Markets